donatolab/biozentrum_block_course/Day_1/README.md

 `!pip install pandas`

 8. Re-Run the first cell in the notebook.
 You should not get any errors now.
+Yey!!!

 9. Ok, good so far!
 Next we get the data that we require for the analysis.

-10. We start by runnign the jupyter notebook cell that links to our google data drive.
+10. We start by running the jupyter notebook cell that links to our google data drive.
 Once there we right click on the file to download it.
 Make sure you remember the location of where the file is downloaded.

-11. Next we unzip the file by using the Windows folder navigator, clikcing on the file and unzipping it to a specific location (we can use the current location if that's easiest).
+11. Next we unzip the file by using the Windows folder navigator, clicking on the file and unzipping it to a specific location (we can use the current location if that's easiest).

 12. We then proceed to make load our Calcium processing pipeline by making a calcium object 'c'.